whcater/tinker-sample-gradle7/README.md

-# Tinder Sample Android Project
+# Tinker Sample Android Project

 A sample Android application demonstrating the integration and usage of [Tencent Tinker](https://github.com/Tencent/tinker), a hot-fix solution library for Android.